 Banff Craft Beer Festival

-Good things come in threes, and now the highly successful Banff Craft Beer Festival, a celebration of the emerging Alberta craft brewing and distilling industry returns for a third year and for a first time in 2017 the festival spans three days: Thursday, Friday and Saturday, November 23-25.
+Good things keep brewing, the highly successful Banff Craft Beer Festival, a celebration of the emerging Alberta craft brewing and distilling industry is returning in 2018 for a fourth year: Thursday, Friday and Saturday, November 22-24.

 Held partially outdoors at Banff’s historic Cave and Basin site, it’s a beer and mountain enthusiast’s dream.
 Festival-goers can enjoy the sights, sounds and stories of the iconic national park while sampling some of the best beers and spirits from 30 Alberta breweries and distilleries, and delicious food from Banff and Lake Louise’s finest eateries.